Frequently Asked Questions

 WHAT IS THE SCHEDULE FOR 2-HOUR GUIDED TOURS?

 Tours are generally available from 8:30 am until 5 pm with shorter hours in spring and fall.
-"Stages" run on a first come, first served basis and reservations are only accepted except as noted above.
+"Stages" run on a first come, first serve basis and reservations are only accepted except as noted above.
 We make every effort to provide our guests with a tour as soon as possible.
 Departures are usually within 30 minutes of purchasing your tickets, however, on very busy days you can expect the wait to be longer or even to sell out.
 Mornings tend to be less busy.
 Please click here for more information.

 WHY ARE THE AUTO ROAD VANS CALLED "STAGES"?

 Before there were cars (and vans), visitors to the Auto Road traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.

 CAN I TAKE AN ATV UP THE AUTO ROAD?

 The Mount Washington Auto Road is closed to individual ATVs.
 We do welcome well-organized ATV groups and clubs who reserve with us in advance.
 Group rides have a 35 vehicle minimum.
 Please click here for ATV restrictions and group information.

 CAN I RIDE A BICYCLE ON THE AUTO ROAD?

 Because of vehicle traffic on the narrow Auto Road, riding bicycles is not allowed.
 The only time bikes are allowed is during our bike race fund raiser for the Tin Mountain Conservation Center - The Mount Washington Auto Road Bicycle Hillclimb in August.

 ARE MOTORCYCLES ALLOWED ON THE AUTO ROAD?